Long non-coding RNA: Conservation

 The sequences of most long non-coding transcripts are not conserved, which supports the idea that most of them are spurious transcripts with no biological function.
 Initial studies into lncRNA conservation noted that some of them were enriched for conserved sequence elements, depleted in substitution and insertion/deletion rates and depleted in rare frequency variants, indicative of purifying selection maintaining lncRNA function.
 However, further investigations into vertebrate lncRNAs revealed that while some lncRNAs are conserved in sequence, they are not conserved in transcription.
 In other words, even when the sequence of a human lncRNA is conserved in another vertebrate species, there is often no transcription of a lncRNA in the orthologous genomic region.
 Some argue that these observations suggest non-functionality of the majority of lncRNAs, while others argue that they may be indicative of rapid species-specific adaptive selection.

-While most long non-coding transcripts are not conserved, it is important to note that still, hundreds of lncRNAs are conserved at the sequence level.
+While most long non-coding transcripts are not conserved, hundreds of lncRNAs are conserved at the sequence level.
 There have been several attempts to delineate the different categories of selection signatures seen amongst lncRNAs including: lncRNAs with strong sequence conservation across the entire length of the gene, lncRNAs in which only a portion of the transcript (e.g. 5′ end, splice sites) is conserved, and lncRNAs that are transcribed from syntenic regions of the genome but have no recognizable sequence similarity.
 Additionally, there have been attempts to identify conserved secondary structures in lncRNAs, though these studies have currently given way to conflicting results.
 Several of the most well studied lncRNA have indicated conservation of structure within the functional domains of lncRNA, with lack of sequence similarity across species.